 This is when you do not communicate at all.
 You hold your feelings in, you don’t say no to things you don’t want to do,

-You do things you don’t want to do and often feel resentful and this can often lead aggressiveness when they build to a certain point.
+You do things you don’t want to do and often feel resentful which often leads to aggressiveness or passive aggressive behaviour.

 Passive-aggressiveness is when you don’t directly tell someone something bothered you but you display aggressive behaviours that people have trouble putting their finger on.
 You might show up late or burn dinner for example.
 You are angry at someone and you show it with implicit behaviours.